 Voting is fundamental to democracy in the United States' form of government.
 Citizen trust in the integrity of this process is essential.
 Procedures and administration of this process must be completely honest, transparent and impartial.
 State and local officials are primarily responsible for administering the voting process but all levels of government - federal, state and local should exercise oversight in a balanced and even-handed manner.
 NLC is opposed to any federal laws that disenfranchise individuals from exercising their most fundamental constitutional right to vote.
+Moreover, NLC equitable voting rights supports and protections for individuals whose ability to cast a ballot has historically been restricted on the basis of race, sex, disability, age, English proficiency, or housing status.

-NLC does support federal establishment and enforcement of standards for voting for Americans overseas, particularly members of the U.S. military and federal government employees and their dependents.
+NLC does support federal establishment and enforcement of standards for voting for

+Americans overseas, particularly members of the U.S. military and federal government employees and their dependents.
 The federal government should annually review state laws for any procedural or statutory inconsistencies with applicable federal laws and promptly inform state governments, the state municipal league and the state association of counties in each state of any problems and ways to cure them.